 Christina provides the full services of a Traditional Chinese medicine practitioner, which includes Chinese herbal medicine, acupuncture, moxibustion and dietary therapy.
 She is also a trained practising acupuncturist as part of the research in the trial of “ Acupuncture to improve the live birth rates for women undergoing IVF a randomised control trial “ through the University of Western Sydney in conjunction with IVF Australia.

 Christina provides support for

 - Acupuncture is a safe, gentle and risk-free way to prepare women and her baby for labour.

 - Breech and posterior presentation – Christina uses moxibustion to assist in the turning of babies

 - Pre and post pregnancy related symptoms Eg. Nausea, pubic symphysis, sciatica, oedema, labour induction, mastitis, postnatal depression

 - Women’s health- painful irregular periods, menopausal issues etc

 - Digestive problems

 - Preconception care (male and female) – low sperm count, sperm motility issues with men etc.

-Christina’s focus is in disease prevention and harmonising the body’s imbalances.
+Christina’s focus is on disease prevention and harmonising the body’s imbalances.
 She has given in-service talks at local maternity wards to midwives to inform them of the benefits of Acupuncture for pregnant women and the effectiveness of acupressure for pain relief during labour.
-Christina is particularly passionate in empowering and assisting women in having the birth of their choosing and assisting a woman’s body to achieve that.
+Christina is particularly passionate about empowering and assisting women in having the birth of their choosing and assisting a woman’s body to achieve that.